release-engineering/pom-manipulation-ext/README.md

 :large_blue_circle: Note that for existing dependencies that reference a property the tool will update this property with the new version.
 If the property can't be found (e.g. it was inherited), a new one will be injected at the top level.
+This update of the property's value **may** implicitly align other dependencies using the same property that were not explicitly requested to be aligned.

 ### Direct Dependencies